 This page was developed by Logan Gray-Sanders, Intern from Central High School 2020.

-Calm+Confidence allows me to mentor youth interested in STEM careers, explore urban beekeeping as a sustainable business model, and partner with meaningful organizations throughout the community to improve all our neighborhoods.
+Calm+Confidence allows us to mentor youth interested in STEM careers, explore urban beekeeping as a sustainable business model, and partner with meaningful organizations to improve all our neighborhoods.

-I'm always available to connect for a coffee and a conversation to expand our network of purpose-driven professionals.
-I look forward to meeting you sometime!
+We're available to connect for a coffee and a conversation to expand our network of pollinator professionals.
+Holler at us!

 Our Apiary Manager